jscheiny/safe-units/docs/generic-measures.md

 ##  Usage

 The returned `WrappedMeasure` now behaves just like `Measure` does except in the domain of wrapped numbers.
 This means we can call `WrappedMeasure.dimension` or `WrappedMeasure.of` just as expected.
-It's important to note that the provided quantities and units (`Length`, `Time`, `meters`, `seconds`, etc) will need to be redefined for other measure types as these types are all specific to `number`s.
+It's important to note that the provided quantities and units (`Length`, `Time`, `meters`, `seconds`, etc) will need to be redefined for other measure types as these types are all specific to `number`.

 ## Static Methods

 By default, generic measures come with a set of static methods that can be applied to measures of all numeric types.
 However, certain static methods may only make sense for a given numeric type.
-For example the `Measure.trunc` method exists because `Math.trunc` applies to `number`s.
+For example the `Measure.trunc` method exists because `Math.trunc` applies to `number` types.
 To add static methods to a generic measure type, simple pass an object as a second argument to `createMeasureType`:

 ```ts
 declare function foo(value: WrappedNumber): WrappedNumber;